dubhater/vapoursynth-damb/readme.rst

 Damb is a plugin that adds basic audio support to VapourSynth.
 It consists of two filters: Read and Write.

 libsndfile is used for reading and writing the audio files.
+To read and write FLAC, OGG, and Vorbis, libsndfile must be compiled with support for those formats.

 Usage